varshney-yash/PersonlisedParentDashboard/README.md

-# Django microservice for a personalised dashboard
+# Django microservice for a personalised dashboard for parents

 ## For HLD refer architechure folder